 Our view: We wholeheartedly agree with this opinion.
 We have long pushed for our clients to have mobile responsive websites—long before Google’s search engine effectively made it mandatory.
 We know the power of mobile-friendly websites and make sure all of our clients have them.

 Complete and optimize Google My Business profiles

 When searching for local businesses, many searchers will turn to the local map pack first.
 That makes appearing in those top three places incredibly important.
 Completing and optimizing a business’s Google My Business profile gives them the best chance of appearing in those results.
 That means completing all of the information on there, providing images and getting reviews for your business.

 Our view: Again, this is a strategy we completely agree with.
 We also believe in going one step further and using the information from your Google My Business profile to list your business on relevant online directories that can also help you appear in the map results.

 If you want to be found locally, you need to have local-focused content on your website.
 It makes sense, right?
 The more local-focused blog posts and landing pages you have, the more Google’s search engine will associate your business with these areas and rank you higher in related searches as a result.
 It’s not just enough to have “near me” in title tags, you need to have the actual target area (Tacoma, for example) in the content and throughout your site as well.

-As you can see, we certainly don’t agree with everything the SEO community has to say about near me queries.
+As you can see, we certainly don’t agree with everything the SEO community has to say about near-me queries.
 But we do believe that a lot of websites will be able to benefit from optimization for them.
-As with everything we do, the merits of this optimization will be made on a client-by-client basis to ensure that we only implement things that are right for each individual client.
+As with everything we do, the merits of this optimization will be made on a client-by-client basis to ensure that we only implement things that are right for each client.
 We never make sweeping changes or jump on trends for no good reason.
-When you work with us, you can be sure that we have carefully thought about how every SEO trend affects your individual business.
-Fore more advice on near me queries or for a consultation on how we can help your business get higher in the rankings, please feel free to get in touch today.
+When you work with us, you can be sure that we have carefully thought about how every SEO trend affects your business.
+For more advice on near-me queries or for a consultation on how we can help your business get higher in the rankings, please feel free to get in touch today.